 (2) Represents 12,000, 9,000 and 9,000 TSR PSUs granted to Messrs.
 Bosway, Burns and Murphy on March 2, 2020, respectively, and are based upon achievement of the Company's relative total stockholder return generated over a three-year performance period ending March 1, 2023 compared to the total stockholder return of companies within the S&P SmallCap 600 Industrial Sector Index.
 The payout factor applied to target TSR PSUs granted is based upon meeting a threshold of the 40th percentile.
-At the 40th percentile, 50% of the target TSR PSUs will be issuable, at the 55th percentile, 100% of the target TSR PSUs will be issuable, and at the 75th percentile, 200% of the target TSR PSUs will be issuable.
-If the Company's TSR is negative or does not exceed the 40th percentile, no TSR PSUs will be issuable.
+At the 40th percentile, 50% of the target TSR PSUs will be issuable, at the 55th percentile, 100% of the target TSR PSUs will be issuable, at the 55th percentile, 100% of the target rome or does not exceed the 40th percentile, no TSR PSUs will be issuable.
 These awards cliff-vest after three years on March 1, 2023, respectively, and will be settled in shares of the Company's common stock.